 While most platforms only present total costs and averages, CloudZero goes further by providing cost context around unit costs.
 That includes viewing your:

-This approach makes it so much easier to understand your cost of goods sold.
-That way you can not only tell precisely where your Kubernetes budget is going but also pinpoint where you could cut costs without negatively impacting performance.
+This approach makes it much easier to understand your cost of goods sold.
+You can not only tell precisely where your Kubernetes budget is going but also pinpoint where you could cut costs without negatively impacting performance.

 CloudZero AnyCost also empowers you to combine the costs of your containerized and non-containerized costs to ease calculation.
 You can also track idle costs to optimize them and correlate costs together from AWS, Azure, GCP, Snowflake, New Relic, MongoDB, and Databricks.

-With Kubernetes Dashboard, you can monitor, manage, and troubleshoot a Kubernetes environment using a UI add-on that runs in your web browser.
-It presents essential metrics like CPU and memory utilization across all nodes, along with workload health statistics.
+With Kubernetes Dashboard, you can monitor, manage, and troubleshoot a Kubernetes environment using a UI add-on in your web browser.
+It presents essential metrics like CPU and memory utilization across all nodes and workload health statistics.

-Since it is part of the Kubernetes ecosystem (like Kube-state-metrics and Fluentd/Fluent Bit for logging), some people do not consider it a tool.
-But it does the job, so we'll include it here, especially since it's an excellent place to start before deploying more advanced Kubernetes monitoring services, tools, or platforms.
+Some people do not consider it a tool since it is part of the Kubernetes ecosystem (like Kube-state-metrics and Fluentd/Fluent Bit for logging).
+But it does the job, so we’ll include it here, especially since it’s an excellent place to start before deploying more advanced Kubernetes monitoring services, tools, or platforms.

-Prometheus is one of the most popular open-source monitoring solutions for Kubernetes for several reasons.
-Chief among those is it combines a powerful querying language (PromQL) with a multi-dimensional data model, unlike alternative time-series databases like InfluxDB, Cassandra, and Graphite.
+Prometheus is one of Kubernetes’s most popular open-source monitoring solutions for several reasons.
+Chief among those is that it combines a powerful querying language (PromQL) with a multi-dimensional data model, unlike alternative time-series databases like InfluxDB, Cassandra, and Graphite.

 In addition, it uses a pull method rather than a push one, has a large developer community that helps improve the platform, and provides real-time alerting tools.
 You can also run the platform on top of your Kubernetes with the Prometheus Operator.

 However, it does not come with a built-in visualization tool.
-For that, you will need to use another tool, such as Grafana.
+You will need to use another tool, such as Grafana, for that.

-Container Advisor is also a native Kubernetes monitoring tool for gathering, analyzing, and reporting resource utilization as well as historical data and performance statistics both at the container and cluster levels.
+Container Advisor is also a native Kubernetes monitoring tool for gathering, analyzing, and reporting resource utilization, historical data, and performance statistics at the container and cluster levels.

 Grafana is a robust and open-source solution for querying, visualizing, monitoring, alerting, and analyzing metrics, traces, and logs.
-You will typically find engineers using it in combination with Prometheus, Grafite, or InfluxDB.
-That’s because Grafana offers excellent visualization and monitoring dashboards to use with the databases.
+Engineers typically use it in combination with Prometheus, Grafite, or InfluxDB.
+That’s because Grafana offers excellent visualization and monitoring dashboards for the databases.

 Many engineers use it because it offers robust alerting, can query multiple entities at once, supports Elasticsearch, and is compatible with many data sources.
 Grafana also allows for some log browsing.

-Jaeger is a distributed tracing and monitoring tool for complex distributed systems such as a Kubernetes environment.
-It also acts as a troubleshooting tool, allowing your team to perform distributed transaction monitoring and context propagations, root cause and service dependency analyses, as well as latency and performance optimizations.
+Jaeger is a distributed tracing and monitoring tool for complex distributed systems, such as a Kubernetes environment.
+It also acts as a troubleshooting tool, allowing your team to perform distributed transaction monitoring and context propagation, root cause and service dependency analyses, and latency and performance optimizations.

 It supports several data sources, including Cassandra, memory, Kafka, and Elasticsearch, and has been open-source since 2016.